What to know about the real estate tycoon sentenced to death in Vietnam's largest fraud case

 WHY IS THIS HAPPENING NOW?

-Lan’s arrest in October 2022 is among the most high-profile in an ongoing anti-corruption drive in Vietnam that has ramped up since 2022.
+Lan’s arrest in October 2022 is among the most high-profile in an growing anti-corruption drive in Vietnam.

+The 79-year-old ideologue views corruption as a grave threat facing the party and has vowed that the campaign will be a “blazing furnace” where no one is untouchable.

-While Lan’s arrest and the scale of the scam shocked the nation, the case also raised questions about whether other banks or businesses had similarly erred, dampening Vietnam’s economic outlook and making foreign investors jittery.
+While Lan’s arrest and the scale of her fraud shocked the nation, the case also raised questions about whether other banks or businesses had engaged in similar practices, dampening Vietnam’s economic outlook and making foreign investors jittery.

 This is happening as Vietnam tries to argue its case for being the ideal home for businesses trying to move away from neighboring China.